lkrryba/lkrryba/README.md

 ### 📚 Book Corner

 **Currently Reading:**
-- 🧸 **The Montessori Toddler** by Simone Davies ~ Gentle parenting wisdom for raising curious, independent little humans
+- 🕵️ How to Stage a Coup by Rory Cormac ~ Riveting exposé of global covert statecraft from assassinations to election interference
-- 🔥 **Wide Sargasso Sea** by Jean Rhys ~ Feminist postcolonial prequel to Jane Eyre telling the story of the mad woman in the attic
+- 🔥 **Wide Sargasso Sea** by Jean Rhys ~ Postcolonial prequel to Jane Eyre telling the story of the mad woman in the attic
 - 👑🎧 **Spare** by Prince Harry ~ Raw memoir chronicling grief, military service, mental health struggles, and leaving the royal family 🇬🇧